autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/ci-checks.md

 ## semantic-pull-request

-Autoware uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) with the settings of [commitizen/conventional-commit-types](https://github.com/commitizen/conventional-commit-types).

-This workflow checks whether the pull request follows `Conventional Commits`.
+This workflow checks whether the pull request follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-Note that if there is only one commit in the pull request, you need to make the commit title semantic as well.
-This is due to GitHub's non-intuitive behavior when there is only one commit.
-GitHub uses the commit title for the squashed commit message, instead of the pull request title.

-For more detailed behaviors of this workflow, refer to [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request).

-For the detailed rules, see the [commit guidelines](commit-guidelines.md).
+For the detailed rules, see the [pull request rules](index.md#pull-request-rules).

 ## pre-commit